gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ### Modifier keys and layer keys

 Modifier keys are on the same side as the layer key (`RSE` or `LWR`) on the home row, on every layer below Base.
 This reduces finger contortion when chording the  modifiers with other keys.
-To reduce chording even more, /nearly/ all modifiers are `One Shot`, meaning they are sticky.
+To reduce chording even more, _nearly_ all modifiers are `One Shot`, meaning they are sticky.
 To use modifiers with alpha keys, simply release the layer key. `Hyper` and `Meh` keys are not real modifiers but chords of normal modifiers -- `Hyper` is every modifier key, and `Meh` is every key except shift.
 These are rarely used by existing keyboard shortcuts in any OS. `Hyper` is configured to call Alfred and `Meh` to call Rectangle, a window manager.
+Unfortunately these are not yet one shot.
 Infrequent layer keys are also available on the bottom row. `Shift` has a low priority here as its duplicatie `One Shot Shift` on the base layer is used for prose.
 The extra layer keys are below the modifier keys and can be toggled on.

 ## LWR

 Lower contains a number pad that uses the typical number row keys (not the actual numpad keys).
-The shifted versions are above.
-Some shifted keys have been modified from normal JIS to reduce redundancy. `XXX` indicates key held to access layer.
+The shifted keys have been modified from normal JIS to reduce redundancy. `XXX` indicates key held to access layer.
 Thumb keys here change to `Backspace` and `Delete`.
 Extra symbols for maths-type situations are added on 'wrong' hand, and `comma` and `dot` from `Base` are visible here too.
-The symbols can be shifted but the `SYM` layer should reduce little finger fatigue.
+The symbols can be shifted but the `SYM` layer should reduce little finger fatigue. `layer lock` keys are next to the main `MO` layer keys.

 |   |   |   |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|---|---|---|